 A visit to the Great Plains Nature Center is a perfect way to experience the outdoors.
 Scenic, paved trails that wind through the trees and ponds at Chisholm Creek Park let visitors get active and connect with nature all at once.

 At the nature center, you'll find native prairie grasses and wildlife like deer, turtles, frogs and more.
 The Great Plains Nature Center is free and open to the public daily.
 While you visit, check out the interactive displays inside!

 Wichita Bike Paths and Rail Trails

-A rail trail runs east and west between 21st & 13th streets in northeast Wichita, and the Redbud Trail is being developed between Wichita and Augusta.
+A rail trail runs east and west between 21st & 13th streets in northeast Wichita, and the Redbud Trail is between Wichita and Augusta.
 Another Rail Trail, the Prairie Sunset Trail, runs west from Goddard to Garden Plain.